wongy123/CNHomeLabWorkshop/README.md

 ### Walkthrough
 #### Step 1
 Let's clone the repo onto your Pi!
-First we will run `cd` to make sure we are back at the user directory.
+First, we will run `cd` to make sure we are back in the user's home directory.
 Then we will clone the repo and navigate into the `StudyBuddy` directory.

 We will also run a `git checkout` command to switch to a branch specifically created for this workshop.
 In this command, the `-b` flag creates a local branch that we are going to `checkout` to, and the `--track` flag specifies the remote branch that this local branch will be tracking, in this case being the `NoSubDirectory` branch hosted on GitHub.